 - Investment risks.
 Losses on investments of initial margin or default fund assets could arise for example if an investment counterparty fails.
-A CCP may need to bear such losses if the loss allocation tools foreseen in the CCP's rules do not cover them.
+A CCP may need to bear such losses, if the loss allocation tools in the CCP's rules do not cover them in another manner.
 Losses could also occur from the investment of a CCP's own financial resources.
 Investment losses could materialise suddenly. - Failure of a custodian, depository, a payment or settlement bank, a securities settlement system or other entity providing similar services.
 As a result of such failure, the CCP could lose timely access to its assets or become unable to transform non-cash collateral or investments into cash.
 This could cause liquidity and/or solvency challenges to a CCP, depending on the nature or consequences of the failure and the time it takes to regain access to the assets. - Operational risk events.
 Financial losses or liquidity challenges could result from a range of operational failures, such as human error, information technology failure, fraud, cyber incident, or non-performance of vendors or service providers.
 A CCP can incur operational losses directly (primary losses) or due to the legal actions taken by others affected by the event (secondary losses).
 Operational risk events can happen suddenly, but certain losses, particularly secondary losses can take years to fully materialise. - Legal risks.
 Crystallisation of legal risks, including legal, regulatory or contractual penalties could lead to significant losses or uncertainty for the CCP and can take a long time to materialise fully.

 The CPMI-IOSCO report on Recovery of financial market infrastructures (CPMI-IOSCO Recovery Guidance) calls for a CCP to have comprehensive loss allocation arrangements for custody and investment losses the CCP incurs as a result of its clearing and settlement activity.
-Other standards apply with respect to other non-default losses.19 CCP equity would need to absorb any unallocated loss arising from the materialisation of general business risk.
-In an extreme case, it is possible that a CCP's recovery plan is not sufficient to fully cover potential non-default losses, orderly wind-down of the service may not be appropriate, and resolution may be called for.
-To prepare for this risk, the resolution authority should consider in its resolution planning at least the following hypothetical non-default loss scenarios:
+Other standards apply with respect to other non-default losses.
+CCP equity would need to absorb any uncovered losses arising from the materialisation of general business risk.
+In an